sinabolouki/fourinarow_analyses/README.md

 This repository contains the code to analyze the Four in a Row Development data

-**This repository is private.
-Make sure that we anonymize the data before making a public repo.**

 Run "Parse fourinarow data.ipynb" in the folder "Experiment code" and add your participant numbers in cell 55 along with the correct directory and datafile name.

 Data quality checks: